Understanding Behavioral Design

 Finally, you can set up a controlled experiment to test your solution (or multiple solutions) against a control group.
 By comparing the effects of solutions on your key behavior across different conditions, you can figure out which interventions are effective.

 Behavioral design can be applied anywhere.
 Want to create a new product to help students save money?
 Make your meditation app more sticky?
-Increase uptake of your city’s recycling program?
+Increase uptake of your city’s recycling program getting some money in return from the scrap metal prices Wollongong?
 Use behavioral design.
 The three steps of behavioral design — diagnosis, identifying psychological biases, and experimentation — allow you to be confident in your efforts to influence behavior for good.

 Looking for a more in-depth guide to implementing behavioral design to your research process and product?
 Download the Irrational Labs Behavioral Design Guide